 - Provision by Mortgage Broker: loan estimate form is to be provided to consumer upon receipt of an application by a mortgage broker

-- Timing: Lender provides consumer form no later than 3 business days after the consumer applies for a mortgage loan
+- Timing: Lender provides consumer form no later than three business days after the consumer applies for a mortgage loan

-- Limitation on Fees: Consumer cannot be charged fees under the consumer has received the Loan Estimate form AND have communicated their intent to proceed with the transaction
+- Limitation on Fees: Consumer cannot be charged fees until the consumer has received the Loan Estimate form AND have communicated their intent to proceed with the transaction